matter-labs/eip1962/documentation/ABI.md

 # ABI interface

+## Breaking changes history

+- Encoding of group or order is new NOT required to be dense (so first byte is allowed to be zero)
+- This also means that group order is calculated from full encoded byte length.
+In principle one can prepend 8 zero bytes and pay higher price for operations.
+- Scalars for multiplication are now NOT required to be less or equal than the group order.
+This allows caller to have modular reduction "for free" and is already accounted in our pricing model
+- There is now an optional byte BEFORE G1 or G2 point encoding in pairing calls indicating whether this point must be subgroup checked or not

 ## Supported operations

 The precompile provides multiple elliptic curve operations.
 The full set of operations is defined as follows: